nestauk/sg_covid_impact/reports/technical_report/3_methodology.md

 #### Sector exposure trends

-[@fig:sector_exposures] presents monthly changes in sectoral exposure to Covid-19.
+[@Fig:sector_exposures] presents monthly changes in sectoral exposure to Covid-19.
 Every row in the Y axis is a SIC division (not all of them are labelled - the chart can be explored interactively [**here**](https://scotland-figures.s3.eu-west-2.amazonaws.com/sector_exposures.html)).
 The colour of each cell represents the position of a SIC division in the ranking of exposure to Covid-19.
 Red colours indicate high levels of exposure (ie low volumes of search for keywords about the industry in relation to the baseline) and blue colours indicate the opposite.

 ![Evolution in sectoral exposure](../../figures/scotland/png/sector_exposures.png){#fig:sector_exposures}